webplatform/docs/tutorials/offline_storage/index.md

 ==Summary==

 This has been a high-level overview of modern client-side storage techniques.
-You should also check out the [../whats-offline overview on offline apps] and, for more detailed introductions to specific APIs, see the tutorials on [../../#offline offline] and [../../#storage storage] topics.
+You should also check out the [tutorials/about_offline overview on offline apps].
 }}
 {{Compatibility_Section
 |Not_required=No